Dexash/aro-terra-gitactions/README.md

 # Steps:

-Install Azure CLI
+- Install Azure CLI

-Azure CLI is a command-line interface for managing resources in Microsoft Azure, which is Microsoft's cloud computing platform
+xAzure CLI is a command-line interface for managing resources in Microsoft Azure, which is Microsoft's cloud computing platform

-# Increase limits by VM series
+- Increase limits by VM series

 Increasing limits by VM series for ARO installation is necessary to ensure that your ARO cluster has the resources it needs to operate efficiently and reliably.
 Standard DSv3 Family vCPUs = 150